Kanrog/Delta-Flyer/README.md

 ### `printer.cfg`
 The Klipper configuration file – the brain of your Delta Flyer.
 Upload this to get your printer's systems online.

+### `Delta Flyer Refit Wiring Diagram.pdf`
+A simple wiring diagram for when you are ready to connect all the wires to the DZ01

 ### `Delta_Flyer_Buildplate_150.stl`
 A precise 3D model of your build plate for perfect slicer visualization.
 No more guessing where your prints will land!